Anne Marie Martinozzi: Marriage

 She acted as the godmother by proxy to le Grand Dauphin for Henrietta Maria of France, the dauphins own aunt (24 March 1668).

 In 1670, Anne Marie exchanged her townhouse on the quai Malaquais and her beautiful country house in Bouchet for the Hôtel Guénégaud on the quai de Nevers.
 The house on the quai Malaquais became the Hôtel du Plessis-Guénégaud, her new house became the Hôtel de Conti, and the quai de Nevers became the quai de Conti.
-She died in Paris at her hôtel on the quai Conti in 1672; she was aged roughly 35.
-She never saw the birth of her first grandchild Marie Anne de Bourbon.